lionheart1022/Bet-Game-API-Flask/README.md

 This query is paginated.
 By default, it returns all players registered, but output can be filtered.

+This endpoint returns at most first 20 results.

 *Arguments*:

 * `filter` - text against which any of player identities should match for that player to be included.